cdmatters/smithers/README.md

 If this sounds like you I'm thankful you've taken an interest in ameliorating my project, and I'm more than happy to look at pull requests for improvements...
 Thanks in advance!

 If this doesnt sound like you then thanks also for reading this far, and hopefully you'll enjoy using this software, and building your own poker bots (which after all, is where all the fun's at).
-Have a look at the smithers--client repo over the coming weeks to see the bots I come up with!
+Have a look at the [smithers--monty](https://github.com/condnsdmatters/smithers--monty) repo over the coming weeks to see the bots I come up with!
 Thanks!
 X